Revisiting Active Learning in the Era of Vision Foundation Models: Background and Related Works

 Given these promising results, it is reasonable to conjecture that embeddings from large-scale vision transformers trained on billions of images would amplify the efficacy of these complementary components, constructing an effective strategy that surpasses a simpler baseline consisting of only a standalone acquisition function.
-To comprehensively investigate these facets of AL, we compare the impact of a simple pool initialization strategy which leverages the implicit structure of the representation space to sample diverse and representative points.
-Further, we investigate different classes of query functions in this context to compare uncertainty based approaches with typicality based methods as the latter have been shown to significantly outperform the former in the low-budget regime.
-Orthogonal to the query function, we investigate if semi-supervision via label propagation can be an effective aid in improving the performance of an Active Learner.
+To comprehensively investigate these facets of AL, we compare the impact of a simple pool initialization strategy that leverages the representation space's implicit structure to sample diverse and representative points.
+Further, we investigate different classes of query functions in this context to compare uncertainty-based approaches with typicality-based methods, as the latter have been shown to significantly outperform the former in the low-budget regime.
+Orthogonal to the query function, we investigate if semi-supervision via label propagation can be an effective aid in improving the performance of an active learner.

-Although some recent work has explored the effects of pretraining on the AL query \cite{typiclust, alpretrain}, there has not been a rigorous evaluation of AL queries with respect to developments in Foundation Models and vision-language pretraining that have yielded highly expressive and rich visual representation spaces.
-In the following sections, we outline the critical components necessary for an effective AL query in the context of large Foundation Models.
+Although some recent work has explored the effects of pretraining on the AL query \citep{typiclust, alpretrain}, there has not been a rigorous evaluation of AL queries with respect to developments in foundation models and vision-language pretraining that have yielded highly expressive and rich visual representation spaces.
+In the following sections, we outline the critical components necessary for an effective AL query in the context of large foundation models.

-\section{Investigating the pillars of effective Active Learning strategies}
+\section{Investigating the pillars of effective active learning strategies}

 Formally, we consider the batch AL setting: let $\mathcal{D} = \{\mathcal{D}_{\textbf{\textsubscript{pool}}} \cup \mathcal{D}_{\textbf{\textsubscript{test}}}\}$ be a dataset with a held-out test set and training pool $\mathcal{D}_{\textbf{\textsubscript{pool}}} = \{\mathcal{D}_U \cup \mathcal{D}_L \}$ consisting of unlabeled instances $\{\bm{x}_i\}$ for $i \in \{N_U\}$ and labeled instances $\{(\bm{x}_j, y_j)\}$ for $j \in \{N_L\}$.
 Let $f : \mathbb{R}^{H \times W \times 3} \rightarrow \mathbb{R}^d$ be a feature extractor such that $\bm{z}_i := f(\bm{x}_i) \in \mathbb{R}^d$ is a feature vector and $d$ is the embedding dimension.
 Let $g(\bm{z}; \bm{\theta}) : \mathbb{R}^{d} \rightarrow \mathbb{R}^K $ be a classifier parameterized by $\bm{\theta}$.
 The typical AL procedure consists of a series of sequential iterations beginning at $t = 0$ where the labeled pool $\mathcal{D}_L$ is the empty set.
 At each iteration, a querying function $a(\{\bm{z}_i : i \in \{N_U\}\}; \bm{\theta}_t)$, which given the current model parameters $\bm{\theta}_t$, receives as input all unlabeled instances, selects $B$ instances to be labeled by an external oracle (e.g. clinical expert).
 Once labels are acquired, these labeled instances are subsumed in $\mathcal{D}_L$ and removed from the unlabeled pool, and the model is retrained on this slightly larger labeled pool.
 We simulate the AL procedure by hiding labels $y_i$ until queried for a chosen instance $\bm{x}_i$.